VegFest/act.vegfest.org/43-new-vegan-products-at-walmart-and-target/index.md

 ---
-title: "New vegan products coming to Walmart & Target"
+title: "New Vegan Products Coming to Walmart and Target"
 description: "Vegan brownies, muffins, salad dressing, pancake mix may be coming to a Walmart or Target near you"
 base-url: https://act.vegfest.org/43-new-vegan-products-at-walmart-and-target/
 shareimg: "/assets/img/43-new-vegan-products-at-walmart-and-target/43-products-social-media-share.jpg"